 Deal with Dens Piedmont

-Unfortunately, even the most spotless area can still provide with shelter.
-Individual of them or entire families tend to have several nests within their territory.
+Unfortunately, even the most spotless area can still provide shelter.
+Individuals or entire families tend to have several nests within their territory.
 If you discover evidence of a nest in your attic, under your deck, or in a sheltered area around your home, you can try making the nest inhospitable by

 - putting bright lights nearby.